dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/deployments/architecture.md

 #### Customer Managed (General) Network Architecture

-The following diagram illustrates a general network architecture that applies to _On-premise_ and _Airgapped_ deployment models.
+The following diagram illustrates a general network architecture that applies to _Customer Managed_ deployment models.
 Note that in a customer managed model, the architecture may be augmented or modified (for example if using a VM) but the below describes the basic infrastructure needed to host the dbt Cloud application in a cloud environment such as AWS, GCP, or Azure.

 <img src="/img/docs/dbt-cloud/deployment/generic-network-architecture.png" />